holderlb/WSU-SAILON-NG/domains/cartpole/README.md

 ## Performance format

 The current performance of the agent on the current episode is provided as feedback after each agent response and is sent in JSON format.
-For the CartPole domain, performance is defined as the number of seconds the pole has remained balanced from the start of the episode.
+For CartPole, performance is defined as the number of seconds the pole has remained balanced from the start of the episode.
 For example,

 ```
 { performance: 10.0 }